Amanda Ilestedt: International career

-Ilestedt made her debut for the senior Sweden team in a 4–1 win over England in a European Championship preparation game on 4 July 2013.
-Coach Pia Sundhage named Ilestedt in the Sweden squad for Euro 2013.
-In May 2015 she was nominated for the 2015 World Cup.
-She was used in all four games, but retired with her team in the round of 16 against the Germany national team from the tournament.
-In 2018 she played four international matches, two of them in the Algarve Cup tournament.
+Ilestedt made her seniot debut for Sweden in a 4–1 win over England in a European Championship preparation game on 4 July 2013.
+Coach Pia Sundhage named Ilestedt to the Sweden squad for Euro 2013.

+In May 2015, she was selected for Sweden's team ahead of the 2015 World Cup.
+She was used in all four games, but the team was eliminated in the round of 16 against by Germany.

-On 16 May she was nominated for the 2019 World Cup.
-In the tournament, she was used in three of seven games.
-Her only ninety-minute appearance was in the group final against the United States national team, which they lost 2–0.
-As group runners-up, they reached the knockout stages, where she came on as a 66th-minute substitute against the German team in the quarter-finals.
-The Swedes won another competitive match against Germany after 24 years, thereby qualifying for the 2020 Olympic Football Tournament.
-Her third appearance was in the 3rd place match against the England national team, which was won 2–1 by coming on as a substitute after 72 minutes.
+On 16 May, she was called up for the 2019 World Cup.
+Sweden finished as group runners-up to eventual champions USA and, in the quarter-finals, beat Germany for the first time in 24 years, qualifying for the 2020 Olympic Football Tournament.
+She was used as a 72nd minute substitute in the third place match against England, which Sweden won 2–1.

-In the successful qualification for Euro 2022, she was used five times, scoring two goals.

-She was nominated for the national team squad for the Olympic Football Tournament to be held in Japan from 21 July to 7 August 2021.
-During the games, she was used in all games, making one and one substitution.
-In the end, the Swedes won the silver medal.
+She was called up to national team squad for the 2020 Olympics (held in 2021 due to COVID-19 postponement).
+During the tournament, in which Sweden won the silver medal, she was used in all games.

-For the successful qualification for the 2023 World Cup, she was always nominated and played six times, always playing full time and scoring two goals.
-She was used in her team's five games at the finals of the European Championship in England, which was also postponed by a year due to the COVID-19 pandemic.
-With a 4–0 defeat against hosts England, the Swedes were eliminated in the semi-finals.
+Ilestedt was named in Sweden's squad for the 2022 European Championship in England, which was also postponed by a year due to the COVID-19 pandemic.
+Following a 4–0 defeat to hosts (and eventual champions) England, the Swedes were eliminated in the semi-finals.

 On 23 July 2023, Ilestedt was included in the 23-player squad for the 2023 World Cup.

-Her late goal gave Sweden the win in their opening match against South Africa.
-It was her first goal at a World Cup.

-On 29 July 2023 she scored 2 goals in their 2nd group stage match against Italy.
+Her late goal gave Sweden the win in their opening match against South Africa; it was her first goal at a senior World Cup.
+On 29 July 2023, she scored two goals (known as a 'brace') in Sweden's 2nd group stage match against Italy.
 She scored her 4th goal of the World Cup on 11 August 2023 in the quarter-final win against Japan.
-She was her country's top scorer in the tournament, and one goal behind Golden Boot winner Hinata Miyazawa.
+Following defeat to eventual champions Spain, Sweden beat co-hosts Australia to secure third-place at the tournament.
+Ilestedt was her country's top scorer in the tournament, just one goal behind Golden Boot winner Hinata Miyazawa.
+She received the tournament's Bronze Ball, an honour given to the tournament's third-best player, and was also nominated for the 2023 Ballon d'Or Fémenin.

+Following the birth of her daughter in August 2024, Ilestedt received her first call-up in over a year in March 2025, ahead of Sweden's Nations League matches against Italy and Wales.

+Ilestedt was again called up to the national team for the 2025 European Championship.
+Sweden were eliminated in the quarter-finals on penalties, once more to England (who would again win the tournament); Ilestedt was an unused substitute.

 Style of play

 Ilestedt is renowned for her heading technique.
 Three of her four 2023 World Cup goals were headers.
-In the Arsenal fan song it reads: "It's Amanda Ilestedt - Better in the air than Ryanair or Easyjet."
+Her Arsenal fan chant included the line: "It's Amanda Ilestedt - Better in the air than Ryanair or Easyjet."